 You don’t need to know everything that your probable home buyer wants and needs.
 But if you are wise, you will hire an honest, capable Realtor who will tell you the truth – that is, what you need to hear and not what you want to hear – and not be browbeaten into becoming your yes-man when it comes to the condition and pricing of your property.

 If you want to sell your home for top dollar, eliminate as many problems as possible.
 Fix or replace the broken heater, dishwasher, etc. Be realistic about the problems you cannot fix and adjust your offering price accordingly.
 Understand that marketing, as important as it is, cannot make up for a too-high list price.
-If your home doesn’t get the activity or offers that would seem to be appropriate, see if you can determine what the problem is.
+If your home doesn’t get the activity or offers that would seem to be appropriate, especially in this seller’s market, see if you can determine what the problem is.
 Most of the time it is price.
 Sometimes it’s a fixable condition.
 On rare occasions, it’s marketing – but that is seldom the case.
 When the price is high, it often comes down to home owners valuing things highly, like that wet bar, that most home buyers do not value at all.